 If a surgical operation is suggested then your doctor may aspirate the fluid on the knee and inject a corticosteroid into the knee joint to treat the swelling and inflammation.

-The OSMO Patch is 100% natural and is able to draw fluid from the body supporting the reduction in swelling and pain due to swollen knees, making it ideal for fluid on the knee.
+The OSMO Patch is a natural alternative that is able to draw fluid from the body supporting the reduction in swelling and pain due to swollen knees, making it ideal for fluid on the knee.

 So regardless if you are looking for a product to support your current swollen knee treatment or if you are a person that simply prefers to use natural products, then the OSMO Patch may be the answer you are looking for to naturally reduce the swelling and associated pain and relieve the swelling in your knees.